DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ## FIRST CAMPAIGN SETUP (page 4)

 To set up their first campaign of *Journeys* in *Middle-earth*, players follow the steps presented in this section.

 1. **Select Campaign and Difficulty:** Select the "New Game" button on the app's title screen.
 Then, the app will guide the players through a series of screens for selecting a campaign, a difficulty, and a save slot.
 It is recommended that players select the "Bones of Arnor" campaign and "Normal" difficulty.

 2. **Create Party and Select Heroes:** Each player selects a hero in the app, takes their hero's corresponding figure and hero card, and places them in their play area.
 These heroes will be used for the duration of the campaign, which spans several adventures.

 If playing single-player, the player chooses two heroes and controls both of them.

-> Image of 2 cards (starting items) and a hero card displaying stats of hero for your choice
+> Image of 2 cards (Beravor's starting items), a hero figure and a hero card displaying stats of hero for your choice

 3. **Gather Starting Items:** The app assigns starting items for each hero.
 Each player finds the item cards that match the name and tier displayed in the app and places them near their hero card.
 Players may select different starting items in the app if they wish.

-> Image displays a staff item with a 1 in the lower right corner indicating Tier 1 on item Card
+> Image displays a staff item card with a 1 in the lower right corner indicating Tier 1 on item Card

 4. **Create Damage, Fear, and Weakness Decks:** Shuffle the damage cards, fear cards, and weakness skill cards (only weakness skill cards, not other skill cards) into separate decks and place them in the center of the play area where all players can reach them.

-> Images showing 3 Decks of cards of Damage, Fear, and Weakness
+> Images showing 3 Decks of cards which represent Damage, Fear, and Weakness cards respectively.

 5. **Create Supply:** Separate the exploration/inspiration, search/ threat, person, and enemy banner tokens as well as the three types of boon cards into separate piles to create the supply.
 Set aside all map tiles and enemy figures; some of them will be used during the adventure.
 Return the battle map tiles and terrain tokens to the box—they are not used in the first adventure.

-> Images showcasing 6 tokens in supply
+> Images showcasing 6 tokens in supply which represent exploration/inspiration, search/threat, person and enemy banner tokens respectively.

+> Image showing 3 types of boon cards

 6. **Begin Campaign:** The players input a group name, and then select "Begin" in the app and watch the short cutscene that introduces the story and the heroes' quest.

-> Image showing 3 decks of boon cards

 7. **Choose Roles:** Each player selects a role in the app, this is the role their hero takes for the first adventure.
 A player can choose any role from the menu, but the recommended starting role for each hero is as follows: